j611062000/jenkins/README.md

 **What is this repo**
-- For those who is struggling in setting docker socket in Jenkins container
+- For those who are struggling in setting up docker socket in Jenkins container

 **How to use this repo**